dgrisafe/rookie-researcher/Git and GitHub.md

 `1`

-It will then prompt you to restart *RStudio* to activate the *Git pane*.
+It will then prompt you to restart *RStudio* to activate the *Git* pane.
 Similarly, type the number indicating the affirmative response.
 Or simply close out of *RStudio* and reopen it.

 After restarting *RStudio*, look in the pane that has *Environment*, *History*, *Connections*, *Tutorial*.